Facebook is quietly pressuring its independent fact-checkers to change their rulings

 How do you correct a fact?
 That’s a tough one, especially in a time of fact-free politics.
 Americans are rapidly losing faith in an objective media and increasingly getting their political news from social media, which already struggles to stem tides of lies.
 Facebook has touted its program of independent fact-checkers as central to its fight against the kind of garbage that flooded its platforms in 2016, a bulwark against hoaxes around elections and viruses and vaccines.
 Facebook now says it pays over 70 independent third-party groups, with nine in the U.S., to review a never-ending stream of potential misinformation.

 “We do not believe that a private company like Facebook should be the arbiters of truth,” Facebook says in a blog post about the program, emphasizing standards like independence, fairness, and transparency.
-Any content is eligible for review, except politicians’ posts and opinion content, an exemption designed to avoid appearing to be an “arbiter of truth”—and more pointedly, to deter persistent allegations of anti-right-wing censorship.
+Any content is eligible for review, except politicians’ posts and opinion content, an exemption designed in part to avoid appearing to be an “arbiter of truth”—and more pointedly, to deter persistent allegations of anti-right-wing censorship.
 (Those allegations remain as loud as ever, notwithstanding a lack of evidence that Facebook perpetrates systematic bias against conservatives, and despite Facebook’s own data showing that right-wing content is consistently the platform’s most engaging.)

 But in trying to avoid the appearance of bias and cater to certain advertisers, Facebook has also appeared to soften its rules.
 In recent months, Facebook’s interference in fact-checks, particularly on climate change content—reported variously by BuzzFeed News, the Wall Street Journal, E&E News, Heated, Popular Information, and NBC News—have perplexed fact-checkers and incensed lawmakers.